Iowa Peak - 13831' - Class 2

 The Summit View

 Fantastic camp sites can be found at and above treeline in Missouri Gulch.
 These mey be hard to get though in the summer busy season unless you arrive early.
 Around Clohesy Lake there are great sites that are much less known and can provide some solitude.
 The valley south of Chlosey Lake has a fair amount of tall grasses and shrubs that may make pitching a tent difficult.
 There is a small tarn around treeline due west of the summit of Emerald Peak where a tent can be pitched.
-Both places shown below are fantastic places!!
+Both places shown below are fantastic places.
+Emerald and Iowa peaks lie in a wilderness area.
+No motorized equipment is allowed past the gate.
+Please try to avoid camping on fragile tundra and practice leave no trace policies.

 Also see Gerry Roach's Colorado 13ers book for very detailed descriptions about the approaches and routes to these mountains